 Start Supplemental Information

-Abstract: This ICR is the renewal of the ICR developed for the final rule, Accidental Release Prevention Requirements; Risk Management Programs Under the Clean Air Act Section 112(r)(7); Distribution of Off-Site Consequence Analysis Information.
-CAA section 112(r)(7) required EPA to promulgate reasonable regulations and appropriate guidance to provide for the prevention and detection of accidental releases and for responses to such releases.
-The regulations include requirements for submittal of a risk management plan (RMP) to EPA.
-The RMP includes information on offsite consequence analyses (OCA) as well as other elements of the risk management program.
+Abstract: This ICR renewal is for the collection developed to support the final rule, Accidental Release Prevention Requirements; Risk Management Programs Under the Clean Air Act Section 112(r)(7); Distribution of Off-Site Consequence Analysis Information, published on August 4, 2000 (65 FR 48108), defines the Federal Government's responsibilities with respect to the dissemination of offsite consequence analyses (OCA) information to the public.
+OCA information is received by the EPA within risk management plans (RMPs) collected in service to the Agency's mandate to promulgate reasonable regulations and appropriate guidance to provide for the prevention and detection of accidental releases and for responses to such releases under CAA section 112(r)(7).

 Form Numbers: None.

 Respondents/affected entities: State and local agencies and the public.

 Respondent's obligation to respond: Required to obtain or retain a benefit (40 CFR 1400).

 Estimated number of respondents: 315 (total).